Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

 \subsection{Slice categories}

 Proposition \ref{ProlongQuilPair} gives a simple criterion for when a prolonged adjunction is a Quillen pair.
 We want to know if the induced adjunction on slice categories is also a Quillen pair.
-Let us first describe regular epis and projectives in the slice category.
-A map in $\CC/X$ is a regular epi iff the map of total spaces is, and an object of $\CC/X$ is projective iff the total space is.
+Let us first describe regular epimorphisms and projectives in the slice category.